 👩🍳 FAQs

-If you must because you are short on time or money you can make baked macaroni and cheese from a box.
-Make it according to directions, add to a greased casserole dish, stir in about 1 cup of cubed sharp cheddar, and top with breadcrumbs.
-Bake at 375f for about 15 minutes.
+You can, but it's not as good.
+If you're short on time or money, prep the boxed mix according to package directions.
+Add it to a greased casserole dish, stir in a cup of cubed sharp cheddar, and top it with the breadcrumbs.
+Bake at 375 degrees F for about 15 minutes.

 Southern Baked Mac and Cheese with Beer